arcam/CocoaUPnP/README.md

 CocoaUPnP will be test-driven as much as possible to ensure the library works as intended.
 When submitting a Pull Request, you should run the suite of unit tests to ensure your patch does not break existing functionality.
 Please ensure you add a test for the new feature you have added.
 You can look at the existing tests to get an idea of how to do this.

+### Writing tests

+When creating a new class, create a test class at the same time.
+Tests are written with [Specta](https://github.com/specta/specta), with accompanying [Expecta](https://github.com/specta/expecta) matchers.

+Both the [Specta](https://github.com/specta/specta) and [Expecta](https://github.com/specta/expecta) imports are declared in the [ExampleTests-Prefix.pch](https://github.com/arcam/CocoaUPnP/blob/master/Example/ExampleTests-Prefix.pch) file, so no need to import them in each spec.

 ## Contributing

 Pull requests are always welcome.
 If you feel like getting stuck into the project, there are a multitude of ways you can help out.